taxiremiscalafate/code-examples/README.md

 * **customized-checkout** - It is a MercadoPago's integration service that allows you to receive payments in your site, and to control the buyer's user experience.
 * **feeds** - Feeds (IPN) is a message service that allows you to synchronize MercadoPago with your payment management system automatically.
 Additionally, you will be able to check payment status at all times.
 * **mercadopago-account** - Services to interact with your account, as for explample seeing your account balance.
+* **mercadopago-connect** - Services to connect sellers to your application, to handle payments in their behalf and to gain a commission for it.
 * **money-requests** - Service to request money by email.
 * **movements** - The API for movement search is a service that allows you to obtain information about a certain movement or multiple movements by applying different filters.
 * **mp-checkout** - Tutorial to create a button to receive payments from your users.